-Platform-as-a-service startup Porter aims to become go-to platform for deploying, managing cloud-based apps – TechCrunch
+Platform as a service startup Porter aims to become go-to for deploying, managing cloud-based apps – TechCrunch

 By the time Porter co-founders Trevor Shim and Justin Rhee decided to build a company around DevOps, the pair were well versed in doing remote development on Kubernetes.
-And like other users, were consistently getting burnt by the technology.
+And like other users, they were consistently getting burnt by the technology.

-They realized that for all of the benefits, Rhee told TechCrunch that the technology was there, but users were having to manage the complexity of hosting solutions as well as incur the costs associated with a big DevOps team.
+They realized that for all of the benefits, the technology was there, but users were having to manage the complexity of hosting solutions as well as incurring the costs associated with a big DevOps team, Rhee told TechCrunch.

-They decided to build out a solution externally and went through Y Combinator’s Summer 2020 batch, where they found other startup companies trying to do the same.
+They decided to build a solution externally and went through Y Combinator’s Summer 2020 batch, where they found other startup companies trying to do the same.

 Today, Porter announced $1.5 million in seed funding from Venrock, Translink Capital, Soma Capital and several angel investors.
-It’s goal is to build a Platform-as-a-Service that any team can use to manage applications in its own cloud, essentially delivering the full flexibility of Kubernetes through a Heroku-like experience.
+Its goal is to build a platform as a service that any team can use to manage applications in its own cloud, essentially delivering the full flexibility of Kubernetes through a Heroku-like experience.

 Why Heroku?
-It is the hosting platform that developers are used to, and not just small companies, but also later stage companies.
-When they want to move to Amazon Web Services, Google Cloud or DigitalOcean, Porter will be that bridge, Shim added.
+It is the hosting platform that developers are used to, and not just small companies, but also later-stage companies.
+When they want to move to Amazon Web Services, Google Cloud or DigitalOcean, Porter will be that bridge, Shim said.

-However, while Heroku is still popular, the pair say companies are thinking the platform is getting outdated because it is standing still technology-wise.
+However, while Heroku is still popular, the pair said companies are thinking the platform is getting outdated because it is standing still technology-wise.
 Each year, companies move on from the platform due to technical limitations and cost, Rhee said.

-A big part of the bet Porter is taking is not charging users for hosting, and its cost is a pure SaaS product,he said.
+A big part of the bet Porter is taking is not charging users for hosting, and its cost is a pure SaaS product, he said.
 They aren’t looking to be resellers, so companies can use their own cloud, but Porter will provide the automation and users can pay with their AWS and GCP credits, which gives them flexibility.

-A common pattern is a move into Kubernetes, but “the zinger we talk about,” is if Heroku was built in 2021, it would have been built on Kubernetes, Shim added.
+A common pattern is a move into Kubernetes, but “the zinger we talk about” is if Heroku was built in 2021, it would have been built on Kubernetes, Shim added.

 “So we see ourselves as a successor’s successor,” he said.